kunalj101/python_intro_hackathon/chapter2.md

 *** =hint

-- Use str[2] to select the third element of string str
+- Use str[0] to select the first element of string str
-- Use len(str) to return the length of string
 - Use str1 + str2 to return the concatenated result of both strings str1 and str2